 SpriteKit adds new features to make it even easier to create high-performance, power-efficient 2D games.
 See how tile maps enable you to lay out large scenes quickly and check out new APIs for warp transformations and custom shader attributes.
 Learn about focus-based interactions on Apple TV, rendering on Apple Watch, and new tools built right into Xcode for measuring performance and integrating with GameplayKit.

-to show you what we've been working on for the past year.
+I'm Ross.
+I'm an engineer here in the Games Technology Team at Apple.
+And I'm really excited to be able to show you what we've been working on for the past year.

-I'd like to take a moment to quickly recap what SpriteKit is for anyone who may not be familiar with it.
+Before we jump into talking about the new features we're introducing this year, I'd like to take a moment to quickly recap what SpriteKit is for anyone who may not be familiar with it.

 So, SpriteKit is our 2D graphics framework for games.

 It's supported across all of our platforms including iOS, macOS, tvOS and this year we're proud to say that is available on watchOS as well.

 But the framework is only half of the SpriteKit picture.